 Photo: Dirk Hansen

 Because why not complete the trifecta of three beaches in one day?
 Head even further north from Mission Beach and you’ll arrive at Pacific Beach.
 Known among the locals as P.B., if you’re looking for the stereotype of Californian beach life, you’re going to find it here.
 If you’re looking for a place to have a go at surfing, many newbies start out in the white water around P.B.

 I used the USA Lonely Planet Guidebook to plan my trip because I was on a longer USA trip.
 Although it’s not filled with pictures, it’s got all the details you need including train and bus routes and times as well as local maps.
 If you prefer something more visual, check out the DK Eyewitness Guide for the USA which has great images and 3D guides to major sites.

-If you’re taking a trip, the Lonely Planet for Los Angeles, San Diego and Southern California Guidebook will be a lot lighter, as will the DK Top 10 San Diego Guide.
+Although I didn’t use them, the Lonely Planet for Los Angeles, San Diego and Southern California Guidebook will be a lot lighter, as will the DK Top 10 San Diego Guide.